aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

 new rds.DatabaseInstance(this, 'InstanceWithUsername', {
   engine,
   vpc,
-  credentials: rds.Credentials.fromUsername('postgres'), // Creates an admin user of postgres with a generated password });
+  credentials: rds.Credentials.fromFixedUsername('postgres'), // Creates an admin user of postgres with a generated password });

 new rds.DatabaseInstance(this, 'InstanceWithUsernameAndPassword', {
   engine,
   vpc,
-  credentials: rds.Credentials.fromUsername('postgres', { password: SecretValue.ssmSecure('/dbPassword', 1) }), // Use password from SSM
+  credentials: rds.Credentials.fromFixedUsername('postgres', { password: SecretValue.ssmSecure('/dbPassword', 1) }), // Use password from SSM
 });

 const mySecret = secretsmanager.Secret.fromSecretName(this, 'DBSecret', 'myDBLoginInfo');